toshi-koike-akino/qxr/README.md

 ### New QML Visualization

-The above drawers need specific 'features' and 'params' to visualize, but they are not used to show how those variables behave in QML model.
-We visualize the evolution of quantum states across the QML circuit by measureming [state](https://docs.pennylane.ai/en/stable/code/api/pennylane.state.html?highlight=qml.state) at intermediate circuits decomposed in a quantum [tape](https://docs.pennylane.ai/en/stable/code/api/pennylane.tape.QuantumTape.html).
+The above drawers need specific `features` and `params` to visualize, but they are not used to show how those variables behave in QML model.
+We visualize the evolution of quantum states across the QML circuit by measureming quantum [state](https://docs.pennylane.ai/en/stable/code/api/pennylane.state.html?highlight=qml.state) at intermediate circuits decomposed in a quantum [tape](https://docs.pennylane.ai/en/stable/code/api/pennylane.tape.QuantumTape.html).

-Our visualization tool is written in [plot_state.py](plot_state.py).
-For example, draw_states() plots 3D interactive state vector evolutions:
+Our visualization tool is written in [plot_state.py](plot_state.py), consisting two main functions: `state_evolve()` to track the quantum state vector across the QML model; `plot_states()` to visualize in interactive 3D plots.
+A wrapper function `draw_states()` uses those functions to plot 3D interactive state vector evolutions, using a similar syntax of built-in `draw()`:

 ```python
 from plot_state import draw_states